ballerina-platform/ballerina-dev-website/spec/http/spec.md

 The same query param can have multiple values.
 In the presence of multiple such values,  If the user has specified the param as an array type, then all values will return.
 If not the first param values will be returned.
-As per the following resource function, the request may contain at least two query params with the key of bar and id.
+As per the following resource method, the request may contain at least two query params with the key of bar and id.
 Eg : “/hello?bar=hi&id=56”

 ```ballerina